GSA/plainlanguage.gov/_pages/law/memo-guidelines.md

 ### Is there someone at my agency responsible for plain language?

-Your agency will designate a senior official to be responsible for implementing your plain-language program.
+Your agency will designate a senior official to be responsible for implementing your plain language program.
 You may also have one or two other contacts in addition to this senior official.
-We will post all these names on the Plain Language website (www.plainlanguage.gov).
-[This list is currently not on the web.]
+We will post all these names on [plainlanguage.gov]({{ site.baseurl }}/law/agency-programs/).

 ### Where can I get help in rewriting my documents in plain language?

-Start with your agency plain language official.
-The Plain Language website at www.plainlanguage.gov offers more detailed guidance, good examples, related reference documents, links to other plain language sites, and a list of people willing to give you advice and assistance.
-If you still need help, e-mail a message to info@plainlanguage.gov.
-[This email no longer works.
-Use the "contact us" link on this website to ask for help.]
+Start with your agency plain language official. [plainlanguage.gov]({{ site.baseurl }}) offers more detailed guidance, good examples, related reference documents, links to other plain language sites, and a list of people willing to give you advice and assistance.
+If you still need help, [contact us](mailto:{{ site.email }}).

 ## Rulemaking documents